bnulzq/MLR-SIF/README.md

 Developed since 2019, the MLR model represents one of the most mechanistically grounded frameworks for linking SIF to GPP, with a central focus on the photosynthetic light reactions.

 At the leaf level, MLR explicitly couples light reactions, characterized by photosynthetically active radiation (PAR) and SIF emission, to carbon fixation through the regulation of photochemical efficiency.
-This coupling is mediated by qL, or equivalently, NPQ.
+This coupling is mediated by q<sub>L</sub>, or equivalently, NPQ.
 Through this formulation, MLR establishes a mechanistic pathway that translates observed SIF into photosynthetic electron transport and, ultimately, carbon assimilation, rather than relying on empirical correlations.

 At the canopy level, MLR integrates leaf-scale physiological processes with an explicit treatment of canopy radiative transfer, enabling physically consistent scaling from leaves to the canopy.
 This integration preserves mechanistic interpretability while accounting for vertical gradients in light availability, photosynthetic capacity, and fluorescence emission.
 As a result, the canopy-level MLR provides a coherent framework for linking remotely sensed SIF to canopy-scale GPP.